What is the Weatherization Assistance Program?

 What Happens After I Apply?

-If eligible, you will be contacted by the local CAA that performs weatherization work to schedule an initial energy audit.
+If eligible, you will be contacted by Community Renewal Team (CRT) of Hartford the CAA which provides statewide weatherization services to schedule an initial energy audit.
 The energy audit helps determine the weatherization measures to be installed.
 Keeping health and safety in mind, the objective is to lower energy bills by making the dwelling more energy efficient.
 Typical measures may include heating system tune-ups and repairs, blower door guided air-sealing, attic and sidewall insulation, and health & safety inspections.

 Iím Interested in Weatherization, but Iím not Eligible.
 Help!